8 Amazing Facts About Philippine History You Never Learned in School

 There’s more to learn in Philippine history beyond Jose Rizal and Andres Bonifacio.
-Sadly, history is too vast a subject that it’s nearly impossible to learn all things during our brief stay in high school.
+Sadly, history is so vast a subject that it’s nearly impossible to know everything during our brief high school stay.

-Here are 8 astonishing trivia that your Philippine history teachers might have missed:
+Here are eight astonishing trivia that your Philippine history teachers might have missed.

-Mention the words “martyr priests” and most Filipinos will remember “Gomburza,” the three Filipino priests who were executed for their alleged involvement in the 1872 Cavite Mutiny.
+The words “martyr priest” usually conjure images of the “Gomburza,” an amalgam of the names of three Filipino priests who were executed for their alleged involvement in the 1872 Cavite Mutiny.

-After the discovery of Katipunan in September, 1896, the Spanish government immediately ordered mass arrests of those who were connected to the secret organization.
-The wrath of Spaniards eventually reached Bicol and arrests were made between September and October in 1896.
+After discovering Katipunan in September 1896, the Spanish government immediately ordered mass arrests of those connected to the secret organization.
+The wrath of the Spaniards eventually reached Bicol, and arrests were made between September and October 1896.

 A total of 15 men were arrested, tortured, and sentenced to death.
-Out of these 15, three were secular priests from Nueva Caceres (now Naga City), namely: Fr.
+Of these 15, three were secular priests from Nueva Caceres (now Naga City): Fr.
 Severino Diaz, Fr.
 Inocencio Herrera, and Fr.
 Gabriel Prieto.

 Fr.
 Severino Diaz y Lanuza was the first secular priest to head the Cathedral of Nueva Caceres.
 Fr.
-Innocencio Herrera, on the other hand, was actually a native of Pateros in Rizal.
-He moved to Bicol and later became a secular priest and choir master at the Cathedral under Diaz.
-Both priests were arrested on September 19, 1896 and suffered grave torture thereafter.
+Innocencio Herrera, on the other hand, was a native of Pateros in Rizal.
+He moved to Bicol and became a secular priest and choirmaster at the Cathedral under Diaz.
+Both priests were arrested on September 19, 1896, and suffered grave torture thereafter.

-Bound in ropes and chains, the three priests together with other prisoners were transferred to Manila aboard the steamships Ysarog and Montañes.
-They were temporarily imprisoned in the convento of San Agustin in Intramuros before being transferred to the Bilibid Prison where they would stay until their execution by firing squad on January 4, 1897.
+Bound in ropes and chains, the three priests and other prisoners were transferred to Manila aboard the steamships Ysarog and Montañes.
+They were temporarily imprisoned in the convent of San Agustin in Intramuros before being transferred to the Bilibid Prison, where they would stay until their execution by firing squad on January 4, 1897.

 A graduate of West Point, 25-year-old Capt.
 Colin P. Kelly Jr. became the first American hero of World War II when he bombed a Japanese cruiser three days after the attacks in Pearl Harbor.

 On December 10, 1941, Kelly and his crew were ordered to fly out of Clark Air Field and attack targets on Formosa (now Taiwan).
-He was forced to take off the B-17 with only three 600-pound bombs on board and with the plane partly fueled.
+He was forced to take off the B-17 with only three 600-pound bombs, and the plane partly fueled.

 The crew dropped the bombs from 20,000 feet.
 One bomb directly hit the target while the other two impacted the flank.
-With no bombs left, Kelly maneuvered the plane to go back to Clark Air Field.
+With no bombs left, Kelly maneuvered the plane to return to Clark Air Field.

 Unfortunately, the plane was almost back to its home airfield when two enemy planes attacked it.
 Kelly ordered his crew of six to bail out while he remained in the plane until it exploded.